 For the headboard, I left the blue flannel cover that I added in after Valentine’s Day (that one was red from Christmas).
 Last year that blue flannel was folded at the foot of our bed.

 I have a new headboard project in my head that I hope to get done in the next few weeks.
+(You can see how to make a fabric headboard.)

 I made 3 Euro shams and 2 standard pillow covers with fabric that I found at Joann.
 The new ruffle skirt bedspread also comes with 2 pillow shams with ruffles.